GRM Performance Metrics

 Now let’s take a look at our last measure of risk: beta.

 Beta measures the volatility of an investment strategy relative to the S&P 500.
 A beta of 1 implies the same level of volatility as the S&P 500, while a beta less than 1 implies less risk, and a beta greater than 1 implies more risk.
 A negative beta indicates an inverse correlation with the S&P 500 (they generally move in opposite directions).

 There are two important takeaways from this chart.
-The first is that when we look at beta from an absolute value perspective, the GRM’s beta is lower than that of GLD.
-This implies a lower level of overall volatility, and is congruent with what we saw in the previous two charts.
+The first is that when we look at beta from an absolute value perspective, the GRM’s beta is the same as GLD.
+This implies a similar level of overall volatility.

 The Sharpe ratio is the industry standard method for measuring risk-adjusted returns.
 It looks at the excess return earned in relation to the standard deviation (or volatility) of those returns.
 With Sharpe ratios, a higher number reflects greater risk-adjusted returns (a good thing).